JPry/choir-guides/_feasts/ascension-of-our-lord-jesus-christ.md

 # Orthros
 god_is_the_lord: 4
-apolytikion:
-    - Apolytikion of Ascension - Tone 4
+festal_apolytikion: Apolytikion of Ascension - Tone 4
-    - Glory/Apolytikion of Ascension - Tone 4
-    - Both Now/Apolytikion of Ascension - Tone 4

 kathismata: of the Ascension
 evlogetaria: POLYELEOS - Tone 1